Canberra Plumbing & Gas Fitting

 There are two types of insurance you should ask about: public liability insurance and professional indemnity insurance.

 Public liability insurance covers damage to your property caused during the work.
-If a plumber accidentally floods your kitchen while replacing a tap, their public liability policy covers the damage.
-Without it, you would need to claim on your own home insurance or pursue the plumber directly.
+If a plumber floods your kitchen while replacing a tap, their public liability policy pays for it.
+Without that policy, you are claiming on your own home insurance or chasing the plumber yourself.

 Professional indemnity insurance covers faulty advice or design errors.
-This is less common for general plumbing work, but it is important for larger projects like new build plumbing or renovation design work.
+It is less common for general plumbing work, but it matters on larger projects like new build plumbing or renovation design work.

 A reputable plumber will have no problem confirming their insurance coverage.
 If they cannot or will not provide proof, that is a warning sign.